 - 2. Measure how long it takes to fill the container.
 Turn ON the power.
-Turn ON the pump manually (see step 1 under "Manual pump operation").
+Turn ON the pump manually using the manual pump control button on your CNC screen (see step 1 under "Manual pump operation").
 Write down how long it takes to fill the container. - 3.
 Reconnect the coolant supply line to the torch receptacle.

-If it takes more than 65 seconds to fill the container, look for an obstruction or kink in the coolant hose between the torch and the LHF/RHF console.
+If it takes more than 65 seconds to fill the container, look for an obstructionor kink in the coolant hose between the torch and the LHF/RHF console.
 If there is no obstruction or kink, replace the torch leads.